ncbi/amr/README.md

-# NOTE: This is a development branch, significant bugs exist.
-Do not expect it to work.

-# NCBI Antimicrobial Resistance Gene Finder (AMRFinder)
+# NCBI Antimicrobial Resistance Gene Finder (AMRFinderPlus)

 This software and the accompanying database are designed to find acquired antimicrobial resistance genes in protein or nucleotide sequences.
+We have also added "plus" stress, head, and biocide resistance as well as some virulence factors and E. coli antigens.

 ## See [the wiki for documentation](https://github.com/ncbi/amr/wiki)
 [Subscribe to our announce list](https://www.ncbi.nlm.nih.gov/mailman/listinfo/amrfinder-announce) for announcements of  database or software updates.